Skip to main content

 Letters and On-Line Commenting Policy

-Users may comment on stories on-line.
+Users may comment on stories online.
 The newspaper adviser reserves the right to edit any comment for purposes of clarity or appropriateness (no profanity or language that could be construed as libelous or obscene or constituting advertising a product or service).
 Approval of comments for posting on the site lies with the adviser’s discretion.

 User-Submitted Writing Guidelines